WSU-cshimizu/ceg4110-group-project-code-crafters/deliverables/Requirement Spec.md

 * Requirement 1.2: The system shall provide a secure interface for students to cast their votes.

-* Requirement 1.3: The system shall ensure that all votes are encrypted before being stored.

 ### User Story 2
 >**As a student, I want to receive confirmation after submitting my vote, so I know it has been successfully recorded.**